 Two decades of counter-narcotics assistance in Latin America have shown that military aid does little to reduce drug production and trafficking.
 At best it creates a balloon effect, spurring drug-related violence in region after region.

-As long as addicts in the U.S. continue to provide an ample market for cocaine, cartels in Mexico will kill to control that market.
-The peaceful future that we all seek cannot be found in the barrel of a gun, but in well-funded schools and well-stocked U.S. drug rehab clinics.
+As long as users in the US continue to provide an ample market for cocaine, cartels in Mexico will kill to control that market.
+The peaceful future that we all seek cannot be found in the barrel of a gun, but in well-funded schools and well-funded US drug rehab clinics.

 A change in direction is long overdue.
 Witness for Peace Solidarity Collective calls on the United States to